 Tomorrow I must harvest all that honey in the broodchamber; and place on a new super with full foundation wax.
 We are in the middle of a flow so I can safely harvest every available drop.

 Here's an update; I harvested 15 bottles of the very best honey yesterday from that little hive, each weighing 500g.
 It is less than two months since they arrived.
-Today they must get a super, and probably a second before long.
+Now they must get a super; and probably a second before long.

 On average my hives each produce about 70 bottles of honey per annum; and it's as good as you will find anywhere in the world.